aaronbloomfield/ccc/hws/arbitrage/index.md

 To ensure you output in the correct format, we provide a function that will print the appropriate lines.
 This function is also provided in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

 ```
-def output(ethAmt, tcAmt, fees, holdings):
+def output(ethAmt, tcAmt, fees, holdings_after):
     if ethAmt == 0 and tcAmt == 0:
         print("No profitable arbitrage trades available")
         return
     assert ethAmt * tcAmt < 0, "Exactly one of ethAmt and tcAmt should be negative, the other positive"
     if ethAmt < 0:
         print("Exchanged %.4f ETH for %.4f TC; fees: %.2f USD; prices: ETH %.2f USD, TC: %.2f USD; holdings: %.2f USD" %
-              (ethAmt, tcAmt, fees, config['price_eth'], config['price_tc'], holdings))
+              (ethAmt, tcAmt, fees, config['price_eth'], config['price_tc'], holdings_after))
     else:
         print("Exchanged %.4f TC for %.4f ETH; fees: %.2f USD; prices: ETH %.2f USD, TC: %.2f USD; holdings: %.2f USD" %
-              (tcAmt, ethAmt, fees, config['price_eth'], config['price_tc'], holdings))
+              (tcAmt, ethAmt, fees, config['price_eth'], config['price_tc'], holdings_after))
 ```

 ***YOUR FINAL PROGRAM SHOULD PRODUCE NO OTHER OUTPUT*** other than the result of calling the `output()` function, above.

 If there are no profitable transactions available, then pass in 0 for the first two parameters; the values of the last two parameters do not matter in this case.
 When a transaction is made, then one of `ethAmt` or `tcAmt` should be negative -- that's the one that is being sold.
 The other should be positive, and is how much of the other you received for that exchange.
 These values should be the amount of coin being bought or sold, and without all the decimals (so 1.5 TC rather than 15000000000 TC).
 The prices for ETH and TC are pulled from `config` dict, so they do not have to be passed into this function.
-The `fees` and `holdings` parameters should be in USD.
+The `fees` and `holdings_after` parameters should be in USD.

 The `fees` value that you are reporting is just the USD value of the Ethereum transaction fees PLUS the DEX fees (amount withheld times its price).